f5devcentral/f5-automation-labs/docs/class1/module3/lab1.rst

   the **Inventory**.
 - **Project:** A collection of Ansible **Playbooks** within tower.
 In this lab were are using a **GIT Repo** to store the playbooks.
-- **Templates:** A template provides the ability supply parameters to a playbook.
+- **Templates:** A template provides the ability to supply parameters to a playbook.
   Templates are what will provide the **Abstraction** to AS3.
 - **Credentials:** Used to authenticate Tower to the destination device within the **Inventory**.

-Roll Based Access Control (RBAC)
+Role Based Access Control (RBAC)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Ansible Tower provides a control hierarchy with the terms below: